-The Group made financial contributions of £313k (2020: £106k) to a range of causes in the countries where it operates, the biggest recipient being GroceryAid, a UK registered charity.
+The Group made financial contributions of £205k (2021: £313k) to a range of causes in the countries where it operates, the largest recipients being Foodbank Australia and Point foundation UK.

-There were no political donations during the year (2020: nil).
+There were no political donations during the year (2021: nil).